rachelleperez/Prepaid_Plan_Analysis_Telecom_Company/readme.md

-# Which prepaid plan is more profitable, for hypothetical telecom company Megaline?
+# Which prepaid plan is more profitable?

 ### Background